-Ideally partnership working with various organisations will identify alternative sources of funding (the Bishops Steps will become a very good example of this).
+Ideally partnership working with various organisations will identify alternative sources of funding (the Bishops Steps will become a very good example of this), and match funding should be used as much as possible to maximise the money available.

 Longer term, and for a number of the larger projects, the Management Plan may enable Waverley (or others) to apply for a Heritage Lottery Fund.